lyraEz/Open-Source/README.md

-# 🧱 Wallhop & Infinite Jump GUI — by LyraEzK (a.k.a CheadyZ)
+# 🧱 Wallhop & Infinite Jump GUI — by LyraEz (a.k.a CheadyZ)

 > Clean code.
 Sharp functionality.
 A refined Wallhop and Infinite Jump system with GUI, auto-config saving, and advanced raycast mode.